programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 The first two stylometric methods were easy to implement.
 This next one, based on John Burrows' *Delta* statistic[^16], is considerably more involved, both conceptually (the mathematics are more complicated) and computationally (more code required).
 It is, however, one of the most prominent stylometric methods in use today.

 Like Kilgariff's chi-squared, Burrows' Delta is a measure of the "distance" between a text whose authorship we want to ascertain and some other corpus.
-Unlike chi-squared, however, Delta is designed to compare an anonymous text (or set of texts) to many different authors' signatures at the same time.
+Unlike chi-squared, however, the Delta Method is designed to compare an anonymous text (or set of texts) to many different authors' signatures at the same time.
 More precisely, Delta measures how the anonymous text *and sets of texts written by an arbitrary number of known authors* all diverge from the average of all of them put together.
-Furthermore, Delta gives equal weight to every feature that it measures, thus avoiding the problem of common words overwhelm the results, which was an issue with chi-squared tests.
-For all of these reasons, Delta is usually a more effective solution to the problem of authorship.
+Furthermore, the Delta Method gives equal weight to every feature that it measures, thus avoiding the problem of common words overwhelm the results, which was an issue with chi-squared tests.
+For all of these reasons, John Burrows' Delta Method is usually a more effective solution to the problem of authorship.

 Burrows' original algorithm can be summarized as follows: